vijay-prema/llm-cli/README.md

 # llm-cli
+I want to interact with my terminal using natural language instead of obscure commands, in a simple, safe and 100% private way.

-Dead simple shell script for a terminal command LLM AI assistant that runs locally.
-100% private, no data over the internet.
+This is a dead simple shell script for a terminal command LLM AI assistant that runs locally.

-Once installed you type in your terminal like so:
+Once installed, you type in your terminal like so:
 ```sh
 llm "Find all files containing the word meditation"
 ```